Carl Vinson: Legacy

 In recognition of his efforts on behalf of the U.S. Navy, a nuclear-powered aircraft carrier was named the USS Carl Vinson, an honor rarely given to a person while living.
 On March 15, 1980, at age 96, he attended the ship's launching.

 Vinson Massif, Antarctica's highest mountain, is also named after him, together with the related Mount Vinson and Vinson Plateau.

 Carl Vinson served 26 consecutive terms in the U.S. House, rarely running against significant opposition.
-He served for 50 years and one month, a record that stood until 1992, when the mark was surpassed by Jamie L. Whitten of Mississippi.
+He served for 50 years and one month, a record that stood until 1992, when the mark was surpassed by Jamie Whitten of Mississippi.

 For his commitment, Vinson was awarded the prestigious Sylvanus Thayer Award by the United States Military Academy.
-In 1964, President Lyndon Johnson awarded Vinson the Presidential Medal of Freedom with Special Distinction, the highest award the President can give to a civilian.
+In 1964, President Lyndon B. Johnson awarded Vinson the Presidential Medal of Freedom with Special Distinction, the highest award the President can give to a civilian.
 During his own tenure in the House, Johnson had served for years as a junior member of the House Naval Affairs Committee under Vinson.

 The Department of Veterans' Affairs Medical Center in Dublin, Georgia, serving veterans in Central and Southern Georgia, is named for Vinson.

 The University of Georgia hosts the Carl Vinson Institute of Government.

 Athens, Georgia, is the site of Carl Vinson Park.

 Carl Vinson Parkway is located in Warner Robins, Georgia.

 Georgia Military College formerly had a barracks named for him.
 It was razed in the mid-2000s.

 Vinson Hall Retirement Community in McLean, Virginia, is named after Carl Vinson.